cabesa-collective/capistrano-asdf/README.md

 It loads the ASDF tools environment for capistrano when it wants to run some tools related programs like `rake`, `gem`, `bundle`, `node`, `npm` ...

+## Generate and upload the ASDF commands wrapper

+The ASDF wrapper is needed to correctly run the mapped commands.
+Since the wrapper is an executable script, it can be used in Systemd units.

+    $ cap production asdf:upload_wrapper

+This task is automaticaly called before `asdf:check`

 ## Install required tools

 If you want your tools (ruby, nodejs) to be installed, you can use the `asdf:install` task to preform plugins add and then install of required versions from your `.tool-versions`.
 `asdf:install` will automaticaly add necessary plugins running `asdf:add_plugins`.
-If you want to change the plugins to install you my set `:asdf_tools` accordingly.
+If you want to change the plugins to install you may set `:asdf_tools` accordingly.

     $ cap production asdf:install